 Has Nutritional Psychiatry Made Medications Passe?

 Not at all.
 Medications fulfill important tasks in many treatments.
-Therapeutics that fight infections are a prime example of successfully treating disease.
+Therapeutics that fight infections are a prime example of successfully treating diseases with the help of medications.
 What about “psychiatric” conditions?
 Do we have medicinal cures?
 Although prescription medications play a role in treatment, unfortunately, we do not have medicinal cures for mental syndromes and distress.
 However, a growing body of evidence shows that alternative treatments for psychiatric conditions have found their rightful place, based on the fact that they work, and they are without the liabilities associated with drug-based treatment, electric shock, or other extreme treatments.
-Drug-free treatment spans a wide horizon of treatment targets, including trauma-related, anxiety-related, and sleep-related issues, as well as disorders such as schizophrenia, and many other conditions.11-13
+Drug-free treatment spans a wide horizon of treatment targets, including trauma-related, anxiety-related, and sleep-related issues, as well as disorders such as schizophrenia, depression, and many other conditions.11-13

 One example is the amazing success that adjusting the diet can have on chronic schizophrenia-like symptoms.
 Better results than antipsychotic medications?
 Some evidence leans toward the side of natural healing to help with symptoms of what is widely termed “schizophrenia.”
 And more good news, nutritionally based psychiatry can reduce or eliminate the long-term health consequences of staying on heavy neuroleptic drugs.4

 In many cases, nutritional treatments have demonstrated surprising efficacy, at times equal to or better than results attained through medication alone.
-And unlike many medications, nutritional treatments do not bring about unwanted side effects such as those caused by drug therapies.
-Certainly, the human psyche, based on more than “meat and potatoes” remains a highly complex and many-faceted subject.
-Nonetheless, clinical observers offer much important insight as shown in the writings of health professionals concerning the connections between mood and food.2
+And, unlike many medications, nutritional treatments do not bring about unwanted side effects such as those caused by drug therapies.
+Certainly, the human psyche consists of more than “meat and potatoes” and treatments to assist mental health remain a highly complex and many-faceted subject.
+Nonetheless, clinical observers offer much important insight as shown in the writings of health professionals concerning the connections between mood and food.1-6

 The Transformative Power of Food

 Some health professionals remain cautious or even skeptical of the power of nutrition.
+Nutrition is not the focus of training in the field of mental health.
 However, despite the complexities found in understanding and treating mental health afflictions, most health professionals would agree on the following: fixing nutritional deficiencies, removing toxic elements of diet and environment, and providing a clean, well-planned diet can produce positive changes in mental health.

 Fueling Mental Wellness